About Me and the Site / Frequently Asked Questions:

 What are your thoughts on cosplay "celebrities"?

 I think that everyone enjoys having their hard work acknowledged, and it is natural that someone who is exceptionally good at a skill will have people admire them for it.
-However, after ten years in this hobby, I think some cosplayers have forgotten that when people get excited about your costume, it's not really because of YOU, but because you are representing something they LOVE, and they are so excited to see someone who loves what they love.
+However, after 15 years in this hobby, I think some cosplayers have forgotten that when people get excited about your costume, it's not really because of you but because you are representing something they LOVE, and they are so excited to see someone who loves what they love.
 I'm picky about what I cosplay because I like to cosplay things that I LOVE, no matter how popular or obscure, complex or simplistic, because it makes me happy to walk around wearing what I love literally on my sleeve.
 We cosplay because we are fans of of someone else's art - writing, drawing, design, etc, and should remember that its not all about us, but about the characters we emulate.
 I think we also need to remember that cosplayers vary widely in skill areas, and I don't think any one cosplayer does everything well.
 Some are better at sewing, others at props or wigs, others at performance or modeling, etc. Some are great at particular techniques.
 When you see an amazing cosplay, oftentimes you'll discover someone else made the wig or prop, or a group collaborated.
 Cosplay is at its best when cosplayers work together and share and combine skills.
 Nobody in the community learned how to cosplay on their own, and a cosplay "celebrity" is only as good as the people who helped and supported them.
 It's awesome to have fans and to BE a fan - I have cosplayers whose work I admire too.
 But that doesn't make any of us more IMPORTANT than anyone else.
 Just my two cents.